ucsd-cse230/02-while/README.md

-# Assignment 1: Recursion, Datatypes and Higher Order Functions (400 points)
+# Assignment 1: Monadic State and Parsing

 ## Overview

-The overall objective of this assignment is to get some experience using the *core* features of functional programming, namely, Recursion, Datatypes and Higher-Order functions.
+The overall objective of this assignment is to get some experience using the *State-Transformer monad*, and *Parser Combinators*.

 The assignment is in the following files that you will modify